Esports Net Worth 2022: The Billion Dollar Opportunity of Esports

 We’re updating this article from one published in 2021.
 As the esports industry matures new opportunities and spin-off revenue generators are appearing.

-In the past few months, Astralis Group became the first esports team to publicly list and sell its shares on the stock markets.
+Since the first publication, Astralis Group became the first esports team to publicly list and sell its shares on the stock markets.
 As we moved into 2020 the opportunity of esports stocks was realised by many.
 It’s now possible for investors to hedge their bets buying shares in esports teams and companies as well as game publishers.
 Legendary stock market investors like George Soros aren’t missing out on the esports opportunity either, he put $45 million into Activision Blizzard stocks in 2019.

 Players and fans can take a different kind of gamble on esports too.
 Online bookmakers are increasingly offering esports bets.
 There are also many fantasy leagues.
 And, blockchain technology and cryptocurrencies are offering a secure and transparent integration of digital assets, gaming, and betting.
 These companies and gambling companies are all looking to engage Millennials and Generation Z. These are all big contributors to esports net worth and the total esports industry worth in 2022.

-At the time of writing, the tragic and troubling impact of the coronavirus is being felt around the world.
+At the time of writing, the tragic and troubling impact of the coronavirus is still being felt around the world.
 Traditional sporting events, leagues and tournaments have been mostly played online, without audiences in attendance.
 Things have begun to bounce back in 2022.
 While some international events still have restrictions, things are beginning to return to normal with crowds returning for matches.
 Regardless, esports have managed to show more resilience then any other industry in dealing with challenges.